What is trans fat? Food with Trans fat : Trans Fat Free Foods

 Trans fats are not good for health.
+The trans fats are very harmful to the body, they act as slow poison.

 If an unsaturated fatty acid is solidified by a chemical process known as hydrogenation so that its molecules contain trans double bonds between carbon atoms, it becomes a trans fat.
 In this process, the oil becomes solidified.
 The hydrogenation increases the shelf life and flavor of the food so the food industry use it.